5 Best Cashless Payment Options in India

 Like Paytm, Freecharge, MobiKwik, Jio Money,

 Many digital wallet services work through apps on your smartphone.
 E-Wallet is a feature exclusively for customers who have registered and established a My Account profile.
 E-Wallet allows you to store multiple credit card and bank account numbers in a secure environment, and eliminate the need to enter in account information when making your payment.
 Once you have registered and created E-Wallet profiles, you can make payments faster and with less typing. all you need to use them is something you know, such as your mobile phone number and a PIN (personal identification number).

-E-Wallet saves you time because you don’t have to look for your credit card or bank account information every time you make a payment.
+E-Wallet saves you time because you don’t have to look for your credit card or bank account information every time you make payment.
 Once you have it in your smartphone — it could transform the way you pay no matter where you are.
 All of these apps are aggressively targeting smaller merchants to ensure they are accepted at more and more places.
 Your neighborhood grocer might have switched already.

-This is basically a virtual wallet available on your mobile phone, where you use your mobile phone to make payment.
+This is basically a virtual wallet available on your mobile phone, where you use your mobile phone to make payments.
 There are various service providers offers available you just have to download their application on your phone.
 You can also use net banking or credit/debit card to transfer money into these wallets.

 2. Unified Payments Interface